-L In the field of health, we see millions of patients fail victim to preventable disease or seek medical help long after the first symptoms appear.
+L In the field of health, we see millions of patients fall victim to preventable disease or seek medical help long after the first symptoms appear.
 Grimly, they then thread their way through a maze of costly services, their chances of first-rate medical care dependent more on their bank account, their location and their luck than on scientific research findings which pile up in a few modern University centers.

-Kand anna ganster Rapadation ganster All the while, the overall quality of urban man's ille deteriorates as the environment is ravaged by pollution. contamination and noise. - Wider dury High
+001656.
+Wal america with 707-27. land Wal america growth Brownat.
+Growth Paleon What there are a culous How to fung Population All the while, the overall quality of urban man's life deteriorates as the environment is ravaged by pollution, contamination and noise. - With damiting